 |MDS with isolated del(5q)||Low RBCs*, normal WBCs, platelets may be increased||No or rare blasts (<1%) in blood; no increase in blasts in the marrow (<5%); no Auer rods||Affected cells are missing the long arm of chromosome 5 [called del(5q)] alone or with one additional abnormality except -7 or del(7q).
 People with this type generally have a good prognosis.
 Less than 10% progress to acute leukemia.
 They may respond to Lenalidomide treatment.|

 *The thresholds for MDS are hemoglobin <10 g/dL, absolute neutrophil count (ANC) <1,800/microliter, and platelets <100,000/microliter.

 The clinical classification is assigned based upon the perceived cause of the MDS.
 This includes:

-- Secondary MDS – an identifiable cause exists.
-This may be a previous drug therapy or an exposure to something that is known to be associated with MDS.
+- Secondary MDS – an identifiable cause exists; this may be a previous intensive chemotherapy or an exposure to something that is known to be associated with MDS, such as radiation therapy.
 This type is less likely to respond to treatment.